-Although Amazon had a labeling service (requires per unit payment), we recommend printing and labeling yourself.
-Every step in the operations workflow helps to verify that the previous step has been done correctly.
-If labels don’t print out as expected, there may have been an error in the listing process.
-Put these book aside and investigate the issue later.
+Each step in the operations workflow helps to verify that the previous step has been done correctly.
+If labels don’t print out as expected, this can indicate a listing error or oversight has occurred.
+When this happens, place these items aside and investigate the issue later.